Battle of Ilorin: Battle

 Despite being outnumbered, in the first day of fighting the Oyo-Borgu alliance was able to push the Ilorin army back to the city.
 A complete rout was only averted by a cavalry counter-attack.

 The battle the next day, however, exposed the internal divisions within the Oyo army.
 Many of the commanders did not trust the Alaafin or his Borgawa allies.
 Early in the second day of battle, the Ilorin cavalry launched another successful assault, turning one flank of the invading army and striking the heart of the Oyo force in the rear.
 Sero Kpera, king of Nikki and leader of the Borgu army, was killed, and his death devastated the army's morale.
 Ultimately, Alaafin Oluewu, his eldest son, and the leaders of both Wawa and Kaiama died fighting.

 Aftermath

+Ilorin became a major slave trading hub after this.
+Richard Henry Stone that spent six years in Yorubland documented how wide-spread and common slavery was.“Ilorin boasted the largest slave market in that part of Africa.
+The Yorubans who lived in the town as subjects of the Emir were mostly Pagans and had little social intercourse with their haughty masters, and they were secretly cherishing at that time a burning desire to free themselves from the Foolah yoke”.

 When news of the calamity reached Oyo-Ile, capital of the empire, the population understood the repercussions.
 Nearly all of them packed their bags and fled the city, leaving it abandoned.